TrustlabTech/ecd-rn/README.md

 ### Major
-* SIGSEGV crash with ART library on Android [Github Issue](https://github.com/facebook/react-native/issues/6760)
+* Items in a ScrollView only respond to second touch [Github Issue](https://github.com/facebook/react-native/issues/8075)
 * Orientation change cannot be detected between renders.
 [This package](https://github.com/yamill/react-native-orientation) solves the problem but has been abandoned and does not work with RN 0.35 only up to 0.29
 * secureTextEntry is broken for *phonePadText* and *emailAddressText* [Github Issue](https://github.com/facebook/react-native/issues/10678)